KhoiBao/KhoiBao/README.md

 - 🌱 I’m currently learning ASP.NET development
 - 🤔 I’m looking for help with having wider perspective in IT field and the beauty of Life.
 - 📫 How to reach me: (temporarily) greyhunter123456789@gmail.com
-- ⚡ Slogan: Improvised and Continuosly moving
+- ⚡ Slogan: Improvised and Cntinuously moving